Chasmical/aToI/README.md

 > *[babzoid1#7584 12.07.20 11:24] (translated from russian)*<br/>
 > *stranglehold/noose/knot (from hitman franchise), to kill silently*<br/>
 > *uses the bar "doing something"*<br/>

+I'll make this one later, probably after I add "doing something" feature in RogueLibs.<br/>
 ***
 > *[Milky_Guy#4305 12.07.20 11:29] (translated from russian)*<br/>
 > *what about grenades for alien beings*<br/>